 When this happens, it is generally preferable to try to apply the principle of charity before addressing your opponent’s arguments, and to assume, at least initially, that their use of the burden of proof fallacy is unintentional, since doing so can lead to a more productive dialogue.

 Nevertheless, there are cases where it is unnecessary to give people the benefit of the doubt, such as when the other person is clearly using this form fallacious reasoning intentionally, despite knowing that what they are doing is wrong.

 When this happens, and especially when it’s clear that the person you are talking to won’t accept that they’re wrong regardless of what you might say, you should reassess the situation, in order to decide whether you should continue the discussion.

 In some cases, you might still want to continue the discussion.
 For example, this might happen if there is an audience watching the discussion, who might be persuaded by your arguments.
 However, in cases where there is nothing to gain from discussing the topic, you might benefit more from simply disengaging, since the argument won’t lead anywhere anyway.

 Summary and conclusions

-- The burden of proof is the obligation that people have to provide sufficient supporting evidence for any arguments that they make, either as part of their original statements, or in response to their opponent’s questions.
+- The burden of proof is the obligation to provide sufficient supporting evidence for any arguments that you make.

-- Accordingly, the burden of proof fallacy occurs when someone claims that they don’t have a burden of proof with regards to their own arguments, or someone attempts to shift their own burden of proof to someone else.
+- The burden of proof fallacy occurs when someone claims that they don’t have a burden of proof with regards to their own arguments, or when someone attempts to shift their own burden of proof to someone else.